EBSD

 Workflow

-Specimens must be prepared carefully for EBSD applications, as the technique requires a very smooth specimen surface to avoid shadows on the diffraction pattern.
-The best way to accomplish this is to utilize a fully automated argon ion polishing system, like the PECS II instrument.
+It is important to carefully prepare samples for EBSD applications because the technique requires a very smooth specimen surface to avoid shadows on the diffraction pattern.
+The best way to accomplish this is to utilize a fully automated argon ion polishing system, like the PECS™ II instrument.

 Specimen Prep YouTube Playlist